 The first keylogger it detected soon after a pending reboot installation was WinPatrol.
 Probably because WinPatrol runs a check on every system resource to make sure no changes happened during reboot.
 Here is a screenshot that SpyShelter gave me upon reboot when WinPatrol started.
 It explained that the process is dangerous and asked me if I should allow it to run or block it.
 It also has a “Remember My Answer” type of checkbox so that you need not have to allow it every time you fire up your computer.

-I downloaded and installed few keyloggers including Spyrix.
+I downloaded and installed a few keyloggers including Spyrix.
 Initially, the auto rules created by SpyShelter denied installation.
 I had to exit SpyShelter to install the keylogger.

 Later, as soon as I turned SpyShelter on, it added Spyrix to its program blacklist under the category of Anti-Keylogging and under Anti-ScreenCapture.
-The image below shows you cannot install keylogger as long as SpyShelter is active.
+The image below shows you cannot install a keylogger as long as SpyShelter is active.

 Anti-ScreenCapture & Anti-Clipboard

 The PrintScreen button did not work for anything.
-However, I was able to use Windows Snipping tool.
+However, I was able to use the Windows Snipping tool.
 SpyShelter added Snipping Tool to its whitelist under AntiScreenCapture allowing me to take snaps using the tool.
 In the image below, you can see that the SpyShelter marked it as Green – meaning it was allowing the Snipping Tool even though the Anti-Screen Capture was enabled.

-SpyShelter has its own algorithms that help it in identifying programs and thereby in choosing whether or not to allow access to Clipboard etc. According to the website of SpyShelter, the program is not dependent on any kind of databases or fingerprints to identify malicious files.
+SpyShelter has its own algorithms that help it in identifying programs and thereby in choosing whether or not to allow access to Clipboard etc. According to the website of SpyShelter, the program is not dependent on any kind of database or fingerprints to identify malicious files.
 They say it checks the behavior of the file and based on the behavior, it allows or restricts access for that file.